Samuel Yellin: Early life and education

-Samuel Yellin was born to a Jewish family in Mohyliv-Podilskyi, Ukraine in the Russian Empire in 1884.
+Samuel Yellin was born to a Jewish family in Mohyliv-Podilskyi (currently Ukraine) in the Russian Empire in 1884.
 At the age of eleven, he was apprenticed to a master ironsmith.
 In 1900, at the age of sixteen, he completed his apprenticeship.
 Shortly afterwards he left Ukraine and traveled through Europe.
 In about 1905, he arrived in Philadelphia, in the United States, where his mother and two sisters were already living.
 His brother arrived in Philadelphia at about the same time.
 In early 1906, Yellin took classes at the Pennsylvania Museum School of Industrial Art and within several months was teaching classes there, a position he maintained until 1919.

 Career

 In 1909, Yellin opened his own metalsmith shop.
 In 1915, the firm of Mellor, Meigs & Howe, for whom he designed and created many commissions, designed a new studio for Samuel Yellin Metalworkers at 5520 Arch Street in Philadelphia.
 Yellin died in 1940, but the firm remained there for decades under the direction of Yellin's son, Harvey.
 Following Harvey's death, the business moved forward under the ownership and guidance of Samuel Yellin's granddaughter, Clare Yellin.
 The firm has now been in operation for over 110 years as of this writing (2022).

 During the building boom of the 1920s, Samuel Yellin Metalworkers employed as many as 250 workers, many of them European artisans.
 Although Yellin was highly knowledgeable about traditional craftsmanship and design, he also championed creativity and the development of new designs.
 Samuel Yellin's works can be found in some of the finest buildings in America.